 Most conventional chemical sunscreens contain chemical UV filters such as oxybenzone, avobenzone, octisalate, octocrylene, homosalate or oxtinoxate.
 These chemicals prevent burns by absorbing, rather than blocking, ultraviolet radiation.
-That’s why you have to wait up to 20 minutes for them to be effective.
+That’s why you have to wait up to 20 minutes for them to be effective—so they have time to soak into your skin where they will absorb the rays.
 They also break down faster in the sun.
 Many of these also only protect from UVB rays (the burn rays) while the UVA rays that can cause early aging and skin cancer go unchecked.

 Better UV protection from mineral sunscreens

-They nourish the skin with soothing ingredients and antioxidants that fight against early aging and damage.
-The minerals protect the skin from UVA and UVB rays, plus, they aren’t absorbed, so they won’t irritate sensitive skin.
+Beyond those benefits, they nourish the skin with soothing ingredients and antioxidants that fight against early aging and damage.
+The minerals protect the skin from UVA and UVB rays, plus they aren’t absorbed, so they won’t irritate sensitive skin.
 They’re also biodegradable and don’t contribute to the destruction of the reefs.
 That’s it.